 Our research focuses on how we perceive, remember, and respond to the most relevant information in our complex environment.
 To study how our brains perform these astounding feats we use a variety of methods.
 These include measurements of behavior (manual responses and eye movements), the magnetic and electrical responses from the working brains of humans and nonhuman primates, neuroanatomy, computational modeling, and functional connectivity.

-• Geoff has written a book with Dr. Ashleigh Maxcey with guidance and tips about navigating a career as a scientist in Pscyhology or Neuroscience.
+• Geoff has co-authored a book with Dr. Ashleigh Maxcey.
+In this book we attempt to pack most of what we know to provide guidance and tips about navigating a career in Pscyhology or Neuroscience.
 It is titled: From Start to Finish: A Practical Buide to Becoming a Scientist in Psychology & Neuroscience.
 It has advice for undergraduates through to tenured professors.
 This book is due out in January of 2019.

 • We are lucky to be joined by David Sutterer, a recent Ph.D from the University of Chicago.
 David is already doing cool work and we expect great things.